The Arrival of Dry, Colder Weather Means That It's Time to Add Some Moisture to Your Home

-lower humidity levels can cause a variety of ailments, including sore throats, itchy skin, and dry eyes
+lower humidity levels brought by the dryer air can cause a variety of ailments, including sore throats, itchy skin, and dry eyes

-With the summer humidity behind us, North Carolina residents across the state are bracing for the cold, dry air of winter.
-This dry air, which can quickly drop from an ideal rage of 30 to 50 percent to around 10 percent, often leads to sore throats, itchy skin, dry eyes and other ailments.
-A humidifier can help bring up these humidity levels and ease some of your problems.
+With the oppressive summer humidity behind us, North Carolinians are bracing for the cold and dry air of winter.
+This dry air, which can quickly drop from an ideal humidity range of 50 percent to around as low as 10 percent, often leads to sore throats, itchy skin, dry eyes and other ailments.
+A humidifier can help bring up these humidity levels and ease some of the problems low humidity can cause.

 Different Types of Humidifiers

 While all humidifiers work to add moisture to the air, there are different ways they do that.
 Ultrasonic humidifiers use a vibrating nebulizer to emit water.
 Evaporative models use a fan to blow air over a wet wick.
 Both of these are cold-air models.
 Warm-mist models, on the other hand, boil water before cooling the steam.